The Complete Guide to Disney World Resort Hotel Transportation

 Resorts with Boat Service to Magic Kingdom

-Each of these resorts has boat service to and from Magic Kingdom.
+Each of the following resorts has boat service to and from the Magic Kingdom.

 - Disney’s Wilderness Lodge